-- ▶ What behaviors are most frequently referred? - ▶ Where are these behaviors most frequently reported? - ▶ When are these behaviors most frequently reported? - ► Who (adult) is/are most frequently writing ODRs/ issuing suspensions? - ▶ Why are these behaviors perceived to be occurring (what is the perceived function)?
+- ▶ What behaviors are most frequently referred? - Where are these behaviors most frequently reported? - ▶ When are these behaviors most frequently reported? - ▶ Who (student subgroup) are the students most frequently receiving the ODRs? - ▶ Who (adult) is/are most frequently writing ODRs/ issuing suspensions? - ▶ Why are these behaviors perceived to be occurring?